joekimani/Portfolio/README.md

 ## Welcome!

 This page is dedicated to all things Visual and Analytical for students considering a Data Analytics program.
 While taking Data Analytics courses, I came a cross some cool features and skills.
+Hopefully this makes you less nervous about coding and more exciting about creating cool innovative solutions.

 Below are 5 areas you'll come across